Which payment processors support Interac, credit cards, and mobile wallets?

 Best for:

-Established retailers, restaurants, and multi‑location businesses needing robust Interac support, integrated POS, and bank‑backed reliability.
+Established Canadian retailers, restaurants, and service businesses looking for robust Interac support, dedicated hardware, and local customer service.

 Supports: